The State of Florida Issues Updates on COVID-19

 - Governor Ron DeSantis directed the Florida Division of Emergency Management to activate to Level II to coordinate the state’s response to COVID-19.

-- Conducted public health and health care stakeholder conference calls to provide statewide updates on the current outbreak situation, response actions and guidance for pandemic planning.
+- DOH conducted public health and health care stakeholder conference calls to provide statewide updates on the current outbreak situation, response actions and guidance for pandemic planning.
 Over five hundred participants joined these calls.

-- Participated with the Agency for Health Care Administration (AHCA) on statewide conference calls with nursing homes, assisted living facilities and hospitals.
+- DOH participated with the Agency for Health Care Administration (AHCA) on statewide conference calls with nursing homes, assisted living facilities and hospitals.

-- Developed and distributed an updated COVID-19 presentation to CHDs for use at community meetings.
+- DOH developed and distributed an updated COVID-19 presentation to CHDs for use at community meetings.

-- Implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases.
+- DOH implemented protocols for investigation, surveillance and monitoring for COVID-19 to rapidly detect and contain cases.

-- Established mechanisms for ongoing monitoring and coordination with the CDC regarding epidemiological activities.
+- DOH established mechanisms for ongoing monitoring and coordination with the CDC regarding epidemiological activities.

-- Distributed CDC Interim Guidance for public health personnel evaluating Persons Under Investigation (PUIs) and asymptomatic close contacts of confirmed cases at their home or non-home residential settings to CHDs.
+- The DOH distributed CDC Interim Guidance for public health personnel evaluating Persons under Investigation (PUIs) and asymptomatic close contacts of confirmed cases at their home or non-home residential settings to CHDs.

-- Distributed the updated Clinician Screening Tool for identifying PUIs for COVID-19 and a health care provider letter regarding Enhanced Surveillance and Preparedness for COVID-19 to associations, licensed providers, Health Care Coalitions and CHDs.
+- DOH distributed the updated Clinician Screening Tool for identifying PUIs for COVID-19 and a health care provider letter regarding Enhanced Surveillance and Preparedness for COVID-19 to associations, licensed providers, Health Care Coalitions and CHDs.

-- Distributed updated CDC guidance for schools to CHDs and the Department of Education.
+- DOH distributed updated CDC guidance for schools to CHDs and the Department of Education.

-- Distributed updated Laboratory Guidance regarding implementation of testing at State Public Health Laboratories.
+- DOH distributed updated Laboratory Guidance regarding implementation of testing at State Public Health Laboratories.

 AGENCY FOR HEALTH CARE ADMINISTRATION